ryng64/encodeFM/README.md

 # encodeFM
-A tool to convert JSON syntax into the FileMaker S
+A tool to convert JSON syntax into the FileMaker JSONSetElement syntax